 • Total tax impact: potentially £30,000+ additional tax annually

 Section 24 affects all UK residential rental properties equally, regardless of location.
 A portfolio spread across London, Manchester, and Birmingham faces the same restrictions as properties concentrated in one area.
+However, geographic diversification can help with varying rental yields affecting the interest-to-income ratio, different void periods impacting annual calculations, and regional property price movements affecting refinancing options.

-Joint Ownership and Section 24 Planning
+Joint Ownership Planning

 Splitting property ownership between spouses or civil partners can help manage Section 24 impact across multiple properties.
 Each person's rental income is assessed separately for tax purposes.
+A couple owning six properties could split ownership three properties each, lowering rental income per person, potentially keeping each person in basic rate tax, and maximising use of both personal allowances.
+This strategy requires careful legal structuring and may have implications for capital gains tax and inheritance tax.

-Incorporation as a Section 24 Solution
+Incorporation as a Solution

 Many landlords with multiple properties consider incorporating their property portfolio to escape Section 24.
 Limited companies can still deduct mortgage interest as a business expense.

-Multiple property ownership under Section 24 may require strategy adjustments:
+Multiple property ownership under Section 24 may require strategy adjustments.

 Focus on Capital Growth